orta/danger-plugin-spellcheck/README.md

 schedule(spellcheck())
 ```

-You can have a shared repo for the settings for your spell checking:
+You can have a shared repo for the settings for your spell checking, or you can have a file called `spellcheck.json` in your repo's root.

 ```js
 // dangerfile.js